 When someone like myself climbs out of a deep, dark hole and rises up victorious, it only seems appropriate that there would be a whooping and a hollering of celebration!
 The crazy thing is, that in many cases, this doesn’t happen.
-It’s like we live in a society that has short-term memory and only has the ability to look forward.
-What I mean by this is that, it is too easy to forget how much progress the people around us have made because we are too occupied with where we think they should be.
+It’s like we live in a society that has short-term memory and only has the ability to see forward.
+What I mean by this is that, it is too easy to forget how much progress the people around us have made because we are too occupied with looking ahead to where we think they should be.

-Many years ago, I was involved with a playgroup where there were about fifteen moms who made up the core of the group.
+Many years ago, I was involved with a playgroup in which there were about fifteen moms who made up the core of it.
 Now, coming where I had come from, I was not your typical mother type.
 I was rough around the edges and pretty blunt in speech.
 If you asked my opinion, boy, you were going to get it!
 I did not fall in line with all of the other moms and didn’t even realize there was a line to fall into.
 I was completely clueless to the fact that, if the leader was asking me what I thought about something, she was really just digging for more information.
 So, when the leadership transferred from one mom to another, of course there were some growing pains from that.
 A month or so after the transition, the old leader asked me how it was going and I was honest about how I felt about things.
 It wasn’t terrible but there was definitely room for improvement in the area of communication.
-A week later I was asked to meet with the old leader and the new leader and I didn’t have a good feeling about it.
+A week later I was asked to meet with that old leader and the new leader and I didn’t have a good feeling about it.
 I was right to be concerned!